microchip-pic-avr-examples/avr128da48-using-12-bit-adc/README.md

 # Using 12-bit ADC for Conversions, Accumulation, and Triggering Events

-This repository contains examples of bare metal source code for DAC as described in "Using 12-bit ADC for Conversions, Accumulation, and Triggering Events" document from Microchip.
+This repository contains examples of bare metal source code for ADC as described in "Using 12-bit ADC for Conversions, Accumulation, and Triggering Events" document from Microchip.
 The repository contains an Atmel Studio Solution with multiple projects inside.

 Use Cases: